DevTeam/Pure.DI/README_BODY.md

 ## Key features

-_Pure.DI_ is __NOT__ a framework or library, but a tool.
-It generates static method code for creating an object graph in the paradigm of pure DI using a set of hints.
-The generated code does not rely on library calls or .NET reflection, so it is efficient.
+_Pure.DI_ is __NOT__ a framework or library, but a code generator, creating static methods code for creating an object graph in the paradigm of pure DI using a set of hints, which are checking on the compile-time.
+The generated code does not rely on library calls or .NET reflection, and it is efficient in the scope of performance and memory consumption.

 - [X] DI without any IoC/DI containers, frameworks, dependencies and therefore without any performance impact and side effects.
   >_Pure.DI_ is actually a [.NET code generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
-It generates simple code as if you were doing it yourself: de facto just a bunch of constructors` calls.
+It generates simple code as well as if you were doing it yourself: de facto just a bunch of constructors` calls.
 And you can see this code at any time.
 - [X] A predictable and verified dependency graph is built and verified on the fly while you write your code.
   >All the logic for analyzing the graph of objects, constructors, methods happens at compile time.
-Thus, the _Pure.DI_ tool notifies the developer about missing dependencies, circular dependencies, for cases when some dependency is not suitable for injection, etc. at compile-time.
+Thus, the _Pure.DI_ tool notifies the developer about missing or circular dependency, for cases when some dependencies are not suitable for injection, etc., at compile-time.
 Developers have no chance of getting a program that crashes at runtime due to these errors.
-All this magic happens at the same time as the code is written.
-This way, you have instant feedback between the fact that you made some changes to your code and _Pure.DI_ checked your code.
+All this magic happens simultaneously as the code is written, this way, you have instant feedback between the fact that you made some changes to your code and your code was already checked and ready for use.
-- [X] Does not add dependencies to other assemblies.
+- [X] It does not add any dependencies to any other assemblies.
-  >Using a pure DI approach, you don't add any runtime dependencies to your assemblies.
+  >Using a pure DI approach, you don't add runtime dependencies to your assemblies.
 - [X] High performance, including C# and JIT compilers optimizations.
   >All generated code runs as fast as your own, in pure DI style, including compile-time and run-time optimizations.
-As mentioned above, graph analysis is done at compile time.
-At runtime, there is just a bunch of nested compiled constructors and that's it.
+As mentioned above, graph analysis doing at compile-time, but at run-time, there are just a bunch of nested constructors, and that's it.
 - [X] Works everywhere.
   >Since a pure DI approach does not use any dependencies or the [.NET reflection](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection) at runtime, it does not prevent your code from working as expected on any platform: .NET Framework, .NET Core, UWP / XBOX, .NET IoT, Xamarin, etc.
 - [X] Ease of Use.